MicrosoftDocs/Contribute/Contribute/content/text-formatting-guidelines.md

 ## Exceptions

-Style guidelines aren't rigid rules.
-In contexts where they harm readability, do something different.
-For example, an HTML table with mostly code elements might look too busy with code styling everywhere.
-You might choose bold styling in that context.
+Consistent style guidelines create a reliable customer experience and simplify the authoring process.
+Exceptions to these guidelines must be considered carefully.

-If you choose an alternate text style where code is normally called for, make sure it's okay for the text to be translated in localized versions of the article.
-Code is the only style that automatically prevents translation.
-For scenarios where you want to prevent localization without using code style, see [Non-localized strings](markdown-reference.md#non-localized-strings).
+If the exception involves using an alternate text style that normally calls for code, make sure it's OK to translate the text in localized versions of the article.
+For scenarios where you want to prevent localization without using code style, see [Non-localized strings](/help/contribute/markdown-reference).